 1. Take a ferry ride across the stunning San Francisco Straits.

-The best reason to visit Sausalito, is to experience the glorious ferry ride through the San Francisco Straits from San Francisco, passing both Alcatraz and Angel Islands.
-The Golden Gate Ferry service departs from the Ferry Terminal in San Francisco and takes 25 minutes.
+The best reason to visit Sausalito, is to experience the glorious ferry ride through the San Francisco Straits, passing both Alcatraz and Angel Islands.
+The Golden Gate Ferry service departs from the Ferry Terminal in San Francisco and only takes 25 minutes.

 Ferry to Sausalito